 Contact Person Contact's Position Contact's Telephone Number Date of the Report E-Mail Address Website Fred Hewett

 President & C.E.O.

 604-563-4807

-April 27, 2017
+September 18, 2017

 Info@newdimensionresources.com

 www.newdimensionresources.com

-Form 51-102F1 Management Discussion and Analysis For New Dimension Resources Ltd. ("NDR" or the "Company")
+Form 51-102F1 Management Discussion and Analysis For New Dimension Resources Ltd.

+("NDR", "New Dimension" or the "Company")

-The following management's discussion and analysis ("MD&A") of the Company has been prepared as of April 27, 2017 and is intended to supplement and complement the Company's unaudited condensed interim consolidated financial statements for the nine months ended February 28, 2017 and should be read in conjunction with the audited financial statements of the Company for the years ended May 31, 2016 and May 31, 2015 together with the notes thereto.
-The Company's financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following management's discussion and analysis ("MD&A") of the Company has been prepared as of September 18, 2017 and is intended to supplement and complement the Company's audited consolidated financial statements for the years ended May 31, 2017 and May 31, 2016 and should be read in conjunction with the Annual Financial Statements of the Company, together with the notes thereto.
+The Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").